Rangi42/polishedcrystal/README.md

    * Money loss formula from Gen III when whiting out
    * Bill calls to switch boxes when one is full
    * Show stat changes and then absolute values on level up
-   * Replace some Kanto music with RBY tracks
+   * Replace some Kanto music with RBY and HGSS tracks (Kanto locations, Mewtwo battle, etc)
    * Unown ? and ! from Gen III
    * Tune Gym Leaders' rematch movesets, levels, held items, and text
 * Fix bugs: